Microbes Persist SFA

 Integration of Dynamic Energy Budget (DEB) microTrait^

-Connects genomes and ecophysiological traits to build trait-based models for guild profiles with DEB profiles (still in development).
+Connects genomes and ecophysiological traits to build trait-based models for guild profiles with DEB profiles (in Development).

 Metagenomic Functionality#

-- FixAME enables curation of assembly quality in metagenome bins (still in development)
+- FixAME: Enables curation of assembly quality in metagenome bins. (in Development)

 Viral Tools&